Indalecio Prieto

 Indalecio Prieto Tuero (30 April 1883 – 11 February 1962) was a Spanish politician, a minister and one of the leading figures of the Spanish Socialist Workers' Party (PSOE) in the years before and during the Second Spanish Republic.
+Less radical than Francisco Largo Caballero, Prieto served as minister under his government during the Spanish Civil War.
+Exiled in Mexico after the republican defeat, he led the Socialist Party from 1948 to 1951.